Almost entire lineup of Intel Alder Lake mobile chips leak ahead of CES 2022

 The M-series chips are going to be important for Chromebooks and laptops like the Microsoft Surface Laptop SE, which are going to be more focused on affordability than raw performance.

-While the Alder Lake P-series and H-series processors are where the overwhelming majority of users are going to be served, for the enthusiasts out there on both ends of the spectrum, we'll have to wait a bit longer to find out more on those chips.
+While the Alder Lake P-series and H-series processors are where the overwhelming majority of users are going to be served, for the low-power computing enthusiasts out there, we'll have to wait a bit longer to find out more on those chips.

 - Check out our picks for the best laptops of 2021